-Acceptance of Initial Notes; Delivery of Exchange Notes Subject to customary conditions, we will accept initial notes which are properly tendered in the exchange offer and not withdrawn, before 5:00 p.m., New York City time, on the expiration date of the exchange offer.
+Acceptance of Initial Notes; Delivery of Exchange Notes Use of Proceeds Exchange Agent Subject to customary conditions, we will accept initial notes which are properly tendered in the exchange offer and not withdrawn, before 5:00 p.m., New York City time, on the expiration date of the exchange offer.
 The exchange notes will be delivered as promptly as practicable following the expiration date.
-Use of Proceeds We will not receive any proceeds from the exchange offer.
-Exchange Agent Deutsche Bank Trust Company Americas is the exchange agent for the exchange offer.
+We will not receive any proceeds from the exchange offer.
+Deutsche Bank Trust Company Americas is the exchange agent for the exchange offer.